-If you landed here expecting to see design writing by Saxon Henry, apologies: she is now blogging about literature, writing, travel and all things narrative on Improvateur.
+If you landed here expecting to see design writing by Saxon Henry, apologies: she is now blogging about literature, writing, travel and all things narrative on The Diary of an Improvateur, about design products on Productrazzi, and about architecture on Architizer.
 Please stop in if you’d like to follow the new conversation!
-I also handle new media strategy for design clients, maintaining blogs and social media platforms for forward-thinkers in the design universe.
-It’s a wild, wild world on the web and graining traction on Google to draw all the eyes that might boost your brand is getting harder by the nanosecond, making my work challenging but all the more rewarding!
+I also craft literary design posts for clients, and help individuals and companies build blogs into books, one post at a time.

 An excerpt by another reviewer includes this incredible compliment to me as a writer: “One of my favorite soul-enlightening reads this year.
 A beautiful story of bravery, struggle, soul searching and discovering your voice, yourself and your tribe told through two inextricably intertwined and soul searing narratives.
 One is of the author’s interactions with the Sioux Indians she has set out to help; the other is the author’s internal struggles that simmer below the surface as she comes to terms with the heaviness of her past, the fear that surrounds her, and by the spirit crushing practice of remaining silent when she wants to scream out against injustice.”
 You can see more of the review on the book’s Kindle page.

 And JoAnn Locktov wrote of Home of the Brave: “A fascinating personal journey, written with an open heart and open mind.
 It is so easy for us to avoid this shameful part of our history and as long as we do, we will keep repeating the same atrocities.
 I marveled at the author’s ability to question, especially when that inquisitive part of her mind was constantly being told to hush up.
 A brave story, with important lessons for us all.”